open-quantum-safe/oqs-demos/openssh/README.md

 ### Key generation

 The generation of the host and identity keys happens via the script [key-gen.sh](key-gen.sh) that is called indirectly via the `ENTRYPOINT [ "./entrypoint.sh" ]` command at the end of the [Dockerfile](Dockerfile).
 The script checks if the required key already exist and gerenates it if necessary.
 This script is called every time the container is started.
-It checks for existing keys before it generates them so it will never overwrite a key.
+It checks for existing keys before it generates them so it will **never** overwrite an already existing key.

-#### Build type argument(s)
+### Build type argument(s)

 The Dockerfile also facilitates building the underlying OQS library to different specifications (by setting the `--build-arg` variable `LIBOQS_BUILD_DEFINES` as defined [here](https://github.com/open-quantum-safe/liboqs/wiki/Customizing-liboqs).